With many wall texture types available, finding one that’s perfect for your living space can be a challenge.

 What Are The Different Wall Texture Types?

-The Venetian texture technique is an ancient technique using lime dust or marble dust with a classic stucco finish.
+Venetian plaster is an ancient wall texture type that uses lime dust or marble dust with a classic stucco finish.
 The end result is a wall that looks like it’s made of marble.
-This is the most unique plaster texture of them all.
+Venetian plaster is ideal for formal rooms and Renaissance-style homes.

 How To Apply Venetian Wall Texture